 It is never safe to look at a partial solar eclipse without proper safety equipment or techniques.
+During the very brief time the sun is in total solar eclipse it is safe to look at it, but do so with caution.
 Even during the total solar eclipse, the total eclipse may last only a short period of time, and if you are looking towards the sun as the moon moves away from blocking the sun, you might get a solar burn on your retina which can cause permanent damage to your eyes.
 Talk with your eye care professional to determine the best viewing option for you.
-Below are a few common ways to safely watch a solar eclipse:
+Here a few common ways to safely watch a solar eclipse:

 Welder’s glass: Number 14 welder’s glass provides effective protection and can be found at a local welder’s supply store.
 This glass will reduce the harmful rays that are emitted during the eclipse.
 Do not use if there are any scratches or damage to the glass.